Over

 The Master models and Model 1a have in common a neck that is very

-complicated to build, beautiful to look at, but most importantly
+complicated to build, beautiful to look at, but most importantly,

 designed to increase power and sustain.
 First let me say all models

-thicker than the treble side.
-The thumb and index finger when playing
+the thumb and index finger when playing a full barre chord are not

-test to prove this concept is to clamp a weight to your guitat neck
+neck.
+(A simple test to prove this concept is to clamp a weight

-and listen to the difference in tone and power.)
-The Master and
+to your guitat neck and listen to the difference in tone and power.)

-for an additional fee.
+request for an additional fee.

 |